mlcoursework/Internet-Speed-Tracker/README.md

 Mind you, you'll need the json file, sheet name and worksheet name for later.

-Note that the code does not currently create a header row in the Google sheet, so you'll have to do it yourself: <br>timestamp	ping	dl	ul	server_id	test_status .
+Note that the code does not currently create a header row in the Google sheet, so you'll have to do it yourself (copy & paste should work): <br>timestamp	ping	dl	ul	server_id	test_status .

 ### Requirements